26 Secrets Rich People Won’t Tell You About Their Habits and Lives

 We invest on whims

 During the spring of 2012, I read the Wall Street Journal and learned that Talbots was supposed to be acquired, but after the deal fell through, its stock fell nearly 50 percent in one day.
 That’s when I purchased $5,000 worth of Talbots stock.
-Its value increased by 50 percent that day, and I made the decision to sell it right then.—A partner at a prestigious Washington, DC, law firm Here are some things you need to know before you invest in stocks.
+Its value increased by 50 percent that day, and I made the decision to sell it right then.—A partner at a prestigious Washington, DC, law firm.
+If you want to bulk up your bank account even more, try investing in these 19 must-have items to save even more money.

 We’re gutsy with our jobs

 When negotiating a new salary, always end the negotiations with a request for a nine-month review, instead of the usual 12-month review.
-It always gets approved, and it gives you a three-month head start on a potential salary raise or bonus.—Alan Corey
+It always gets approved, and it gives you a three-month head start on a potential salary raise or bonus.—Alan Corey.
+Here are the things rich people never say.

 We’re not as smart as you think